GLYCAM-Web/gems/docs/about_instance_config.md

         "FreeTier",
         "ShortJob",
         "Sequence-Build3DStructure"
-        // If you want to run mdaas on DevEnv without thoreau access, define this:
+        // If you want to run mdaas on DevEnv without thoreau access, define this: (And make sure to add a comma to the end of the line above)
         // "MDaaS-RunMD"
       ],
       "host": "gw-slurm-head",